KhaledAlkilane89/GSTA/README.md

 The implementation of the prediction model for each dataset is given in a separate jupyter notebook (GSTA on NYC.ipynb, and GSTA on Chengdu.ipynb).

 # Parameters:
+The default parameters are: (These parameteres are tuned with whole dataset, you can change them manually)

 1- optimizer=Adam(lr=0.001).

 2- loss='mean_absolute_error'